Achu2234/chatBot/README.md

 ```
 python -m pip install pocketsphinx
 ```
 This requires [swig](http://www.swig.org) to install, as well as [this compiler](https://www.microsoft.com/en-us/download/details.aspx?id=44266) on windows.
 The compiler may crash due to a missing stdint.h file, which you can get from [here](https://code.google.com/archive/p/msinttypes/). once you have all of this installed correctly, you should be able to run the pocketsphinx examples.
+None of these have been tested on OSX or Linux, but they should work.
 Everything else so far should run with the default 2.7 python modules.